-Students must obtain prior approval from the campus principal before selling, posting, circulating, or distributing more than 10 copies of written or printed materials, handbills, photographs, pictures, films, tapes, or other visual or auditory materials that were not developed under the oversight of the school.
+Students must obtain prior approval from the principal before selling, posting, circulating, or distributing more than10 copies of written or printed materials, handbills, photographs, pictures, films, tapes, or other visual or auditory materials that were not developed under the oversight of the school.
 To be considered, any nonschool material must include the name of the sponsoring person or organization.
 Approval will be granted or denied within two school days.

-The campus principal has designated the campus office as the location for approved nonschool materials to be placed for voluntary viewing or collection by students.
-[See policy FNAA for more information.]
+The principal is responsible for designating a time, place, and manner restrictions for distribution of nonschool literature from students and has designated the school office as the location for approved non school materials to be placed for voluntary viewing or collection by students.